joedinsmoor/KaiOS.Scraper/README.md

 - Efficiency Optimizations
 - Setup and installation configurations
-- Export cell phone numbers to csv, as well as messages between contact and owner of phone number - (Works, but adds each digit of phone number to its own row)
 - Geolocation tagging with relevant connections to event logs using Google Earth
 - Timestamp recording with events tied to timestamps